1024inc/engineering-blog/eng-paths/sr_software_engineer_3.md

 - Technical expert on 2 products / key components, solid on the rest of the platform.
 - Expert in primary focus area (BE/FE/Data/or DevOps).
-- Strong proficiency in DevOps, PG/CH, Observability, and other platform technologies.
+- Proficiency in DevOps, PG/CH, Observability, and other platform technologies.

 </td></tr>
 <tr><td style="font-weight:bold">